SAVE OUR SOILS

 Worn out

-The plough and artificial fertilizers drastically increased yields, but they have long since devastated the Earth.
+The plough and artificial fertilizers drastically increased yields, but they have long devastated the Earth.
 In the age of the soil crisis, we need to rethink agriculture from the ground up.

 Chapter III